xqms/sip4/sphinx/c_api.rst

         the :class:`sip.array` object.

+.. c:function:: int sipConvertToBool(PyObject *obj)

+    .. versionadded:: 4.19.4

+    This converts a Python object to an integer corresponding to a C++ ``bool``.

+    :param obj:
+        the Python object to convert.
+    :return:
+        the boolean value as an integer.  ``1`` corresponds to ``true`` and ``0`` corresponds to ``false``.  ``-1`` is returned, and an exception is raised, if there was an error.

+.. c:function:: int sipConvertToEnum(PyObject *obj, const sipTypeDef *td)

+    .. versionadded:: 4.19.4

+    This converts a Python object to the value of a named C/C++ ``enum`` member.
+If the enum is a C++11 scoped enum then the Python object must be a member of the enum.
+Otherwise it may also be an ``int`` corresponding to the name of the member.

+    :param obj:
+        the Python object to convert.
+    :param td:
+        the enum's :ref:`generated type structure <ref-type-structures>`.
+    :return:
+        the integer value.
+An exception is raised if there was an error.

 .. c:function:: void *sipConvertToInstance(PyObject *obj, sipWrapperType *type, PyObject *transferObj, int flags, int *state, int *iserr)

     .. deprecated:: 4.8